Mate Maras: Life and works

-He was born in the village of Studenci near Imotski.
+He was born in the village of Studenci, near Imotski, Croatia.
 His mother was a traditional folk poet whose songs chronicled local events.
 The Croatian dialect spoken in Studenci was later used by Maras for his translation of the sonnets of Giuseppe Gioachino Belli, originally written in the Romanesco dialect.

 Maras graduated mathematics and physics from the Faculty of Science, University of Zagreb.
 He tried many careers, from geophysics to teaching to being a cultural attaché in Croatian embassies in Paris and Washington, DC.
 His cultural work includes editorial positions in several publishing houses, presiding the Croatian Translators' Society, and being the editor-in-chief of the cultural station (Treći Program) of the Croatian Radio.

 He has been translating from English, Italian and French since his student days.
 The authors he translated include Dante, Petrarch, Milton, Scott, Kipling, Proust and Frost.
 He was awarded the Prize of the Croatian Translators' Society for his translation of Woolf's Mrs Dalloway and the grand prix of the French Academy for translating Rabelais' Gargantua and Pantagruel.
 In 2019, he was awarded the Order of Danica Hrvatska with the Effigy of Marko Marulić by the President of Croatia for outstanding work in translation and versatile contribution to the development of Croatian culture and its international reputation.

 Maras was awarded an honorary doctorate from the Faculty of Philosophy of the University of Split in 2017.